Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Bears stats and trends

-- Chicago has played 13 games, with four wins against the spread.

-- The Bears have been underdogs by 5.5 points or more seven times this season and covered the spread once.
+- The Bears have been underdogs by 7 points or more six times this year and covered the spread once.

-- Chicago has hit the over in 38.5% of its opportunities this year (five times in 13 games with a set point total).
+- Chicago's games this year have eclipsed the over/under in 38.5% of its opportunities (five times in 13 games with a set point total).

-- Chicago is 1-1 against the spread and 0-2 overall in games when it records more than 25.6 points.
+- When Chicago puts up more than 25.6 points, it is 1-1 against the spread and 0-2 overall.

 - The Bears have turned the ball over 22 times this season, six more turnovers than the Vikings have forced (16).